-Australian government leading on cybersecurity efforts toward phishing-resistance for all citizens and businesses
+Australian government leads efforts toward phishing-resistance

 Over the last few weeks, the Australian government has made big strides in further bolstering its digital security posture by enacting major cybersecurity measures.
 Australia has a goal to be a global leader in cybersecurity by 2030, and these recent measures are making impactful steps toward reaching this mission.
 First, the government announced that myGov – a simple and secure way for citizens to access government services online in one place – will transition to be fully passwordless, including introducing phishing-resistant multi-factor authentication (MFA) options like passkeys to sign into accounts.